 Read Commodore Format 11 (August 1991) here.
 Hyper links take you to specific articles.
 This issue had a subscriber’s newsletter.
 Read it here.
-The British summer of 1991 was full […]
+Read the accompanying Power Pack feature The […]

 - Read Commodore Format 11 (August 1991) here.
 Hyper links take you to specific articles.